Quickstart

 The shape of the input block data is determined by the return value of the getBlock function.
 Generally, the input block is an object where each [key, value] pair corresponds to a raw RPC [method, response] returned by your blockchain node.
 This generic format allows you to support the full range of RPC data available to you from your node.
 Indexing new RPC data is as simple as modifying the getBlock function to call that method and return that data.
 This flexibility is important in cases where some methods are supported on specific chains only.

-Note that there is a minimum set of RPC methods expected on the response from your getBlock function, notably eth_chainId, eth_getBlockByHash and eth_getBlockReceipts.
+Note that there is a minimum set of RPC methods expected on the response from your getBlock function, notably eth_chainId, eth_getBlockByNumber and eth_getBlockReceipts.
 These are expected so that we can safely match each block processed against your event filters.

 The returned output value should be an array containing any valid JavaScript values.
 Each event that you return from your handler should not depend on any information outside of the input block data.
 It should directly map a given input (the raw block) to a given output (structured events).
 This ensures that your handler remains idempotent and that repeated calls with the same input block produce the same output events.